 - Aim to do sets of 12 to 15 reps.

 An effective exercise for building muscular strength all over the body.
-Burpees work your both your upper body and lower body simultaneously.
+Burpees work both your upper body and lower body simultaneously.

 How to do burpees: